mopp/mopkai.vim/README.md

 mopkai.vim
 ==========

-This is Colorscheme for Vim.
+This is Colorscheme for Vim based by molokai.
+But, this supports only color terminal yet.